-Limited Obligations.
-The Series 2009A Notes are special, limited obligations of the State payable solely from the Pledged Revenues, which the Treasurer believes will be sufficient for the repayment of the Series 2009A Notes.
-The State pledges to the payment of principal of and interest on the Series 2009A Notes Pledged Revenues in an amount sufficient to pay the principal of and interest on the Series 2009A Notes on the Maturity Date.
-The Series 2009A Notes do not constitute a debt, indebtedness or multiple-fiscal year financial obligation of the State within the meaning of any applicable provision of the constitution or statutes of the State.
-The registered owners and Beneficial Owners of the Series 2009A Notes may not look to any source other than the Pledged Revenues for payment of the Series 2009A Notes.
+The Series 2009A Notes are special, limited obligations of the State payable solely from the Pledged Revenues.
+The Series 2009A Notes do not constitute a debt, an indebtedness or a multiple fiscal year financial obligation of the State or the Participating Districts within the meaning of any applicable provision of the constitution or statutes of the State, and the Owners and Beneficial Owners of the Series 2009A Notes may not look to any source other than the Pledged Revenues for payment of the Series 2009A Notes.